Frequently asked questions about annual reports

 Donations can also be accepted and spent in virtual currency, but your annual reports must give euro amounts for your proceeds from money collection and spending of the funds raised.

 You need to provide as much detail about the use of your proceeds from money collection as possible.
-You should describe at least the purposes for which you have already used funds and explain how you intend to use the rest.
+You should describe at least the purposes for which you have already used funds and how much.
+In addition explain how much you have funds left and how you intend to use those funds.

 You can use the ‘further information’ section of the form or add more pages to explain how you have used the funds raised.